Updated January 2020

 Language 2: Acts of Service

 The language of service frequently gets overlooked because it doesn’t immediately seem romantic.
 But never discount the impact of taking care of a chore or task that typically falls to your partner.
 Take your partner’s car to fill it with gas, pick up something for dinner, or do the dishes even when it is not your turn.
-All of these things take weight from your partner and demonstrate that you see all they do.
+All of these things take the weight from your partner and demonstrate that you see all they do.
 You can find some local service providers that may help you clear some free time for your partner.

 Laundry Pick Up and Delivery